Halo 4: Release

 Halo 4 was released in all territories except Japan on November 6, 2012; the Japanese version was released on November 8.
 Microsoft initially released the game in two separate retail versions, branded as "Standard" and "Limited" editions.
 The Limited Edition includes digital items for Xbox 360 avatars and in-game Spartan-IVs, as well as access to future downloadable content in the form of three competitive multiplayer map packs, containing a total of nine maps.
 It also includes a 90-minute extended version of the live action digital series, Halo 4: Forward Unto Dawn and a UNSC Infinity Briefing Packet.
 At launch, two Specializations were available to all players; only owners of the Halo 4 Limited Edition had access to all eight Specializations.
 However, 343 Industries later granted access to players, in certain countries, who participated in an online multiplayer match during the opening fortnight.
 For the remaining players, the Specializations were gradually unlocked in the months following launch.

 Microsoft produced an Xbox 360 Limited Edition Halo 4 console bundle that launched alongside the game.
-The bundle features two custom designed controllers, a standard edition of Halo 4, a wired headset, exclusive downloadable content and a Halo 4-themed Xbox 360 containing a 320GB hard drive.
+The bundle features two custom-designed wireless Xbox 360 controllers, a standard edition of Halo 4, a wired headset, exclusive downloadable content and a Halo 4-themed Xbox 360 containing a 320GB hard drive.
 It was also announced that Microsoft would be releasing a standalone Xbox 360 Halo 4 Limited Edition wireless controller featuring a different design to the one included in the console bundle.